leanprover-community/lean4game/doc/create_game.md

 The proof must always be a tactic proof, i.e. `:= by` is a mandatory part of the syntax.

-There are a few extra tactics that help you structuring the proof:
+There are a few extra tactics that help you with structuring the proof:

 - `Hint`: You can use `Hint "text"` to display text if the goal state in-game matches the one where `Hint` is placed.
 For more options about hints, see below.